 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 Lots of works include angels, but not always the same kind of angels.
-Oftentimes, a creator will try and put a unique spin on his or her angels.
+Often, a creator will try to put a unique spin on his or her angels.

-Angelic names, by the way, traditionally tend to end in "-el" (meaning "of God"), such as in the Archangel Michael.
+Angelic names, by the way, traditionally end in "-el" (meaning "of God"), such as in the ArchangelsMichael, Gabriel, Raphael, and Uriel.

 The prospective angel has many options available for customization:

 What is their morality?
 The most common way of varying things.
 Angels may be always good-aligned, with demons as their Evil Counterpart Race, or they may be divided into good angels and evil angels, often indicated by wing color.
 Given that angels are usually messengers or servants of God (the word "angel" comes from the Greek for "messenger"), God Is Good / God Is Evil tends to come into full play here; if an angel can ask Have You Seen My God? or is part of a Council of Angels, expect confusion over what is and isn't in His best interests.
 In a similar tangent; do they have Free Will?
 Other than turning Fallen Angel; often Angels have such absolute behavior fixations that simply considering options is physically painful.
 Often humans will get angels upset with them with inappropriate questions or observations because the angel can't think that way.
 In this way, they can be as alien as The Fair Folk.